Few are actually doing it, however -- and a Fannie Mae survey may explain why.

 Consider: U.S. home supply is tight and demand for homes is growing, led by the availability of low-down payment loans including the¬†HomeReady‚ĄĘ mortgage from Fannie Mae, and the 100% financed USDA loan.

 Plus, mortgage rates remain suppressed at just above four percent.

 Today's market gives the opportunity to buy homes on the cheap and everyone knows it -- first-time home buyers, move-up buyers, and real estate investors, too.
 It's created a supply-demand imbalance which results in rising prices.

 We don't know exactly how far home values will rise this year.
 What we¬†do¬†know, though, is that consumers have under-guessed the future of home values every month for the last 5 years, at least.

-In addition to asking about future home prices, Fannie Mae's survey also asks consumer to forecast the future of U.S. mortgage rates.
+In addition to asking about future home prices, Fannie Mae's survey also asks consumers to forecast the future of U.S. mortgage rates.

-Just 5% of those surveyed expect¬†mortgage rates to be lower next year.¬†Not surprisingly, this is similar to what consumers have said since¬†2011.
+Just 5% of those surveyed expect¬†mortgage rates to be lower this year.¬†Not surprisingly, this is similar to what consumers have said since¬†2011.

 In most years, they've been wrong.

 Aside from a spike from May-September 2013, and a recent run-up following the 2016 election, mortgage rates have been on a slow, steady decline¬†going back five years.